Mar111tiN/panelseq/README.md

 used for running Miniseq/MiSeq-sequencing runs.
 The generated sample sheet has to be loaded into the Miniseq prior to sequencing in order for demultiplexing to work.
 This tool is python-based and runs from a jupyter notebook without any coding knowledge.

 ## Setup
++ first, go to the desired folder and download the code from github:
+    `$ git clone https://github.com/Mar111tiN/panelseq.git && cd panelseq`
 + guidance for setting up a jupyter notebook can be received from Samira, Sarah or Lena
 + the recommended way is via miniconda/mambaforge installation followed by creating the proper environment
 + you can create a jupyter notebook environment via conda from the `py-env.yml` in the env-folder